 Investing in climate adaptation is in line with our investment approach, which is to invest in companies and assets that are well-positioned for, and can enable or benefit from, the transition to a more sustainable economy.

 Impax’s proprietary idea generation tool and analytics framework, the Impax Sustainability Lens, helps to explore opportunities and risks across economic activities and sub-sectors relating to this transition.
-The Lens highlights that while virtually all sectors of the economy are, to some degree, exposed to physical climate risks, some sectors are also presented with related economic opportunities.
+The Lens highlights that while virtually all sectors of the economy are, to some degree, exposed to physical climate risks, we believe some sectors are also presented with related economic opportunities.

 These are the sectors that provide climate adaptation solutions – products or services that help others adapt to increasingly severe extreme weather events and longer-term shifts in climate patterns.
 Such solutions can help to climate-proof infrastructure, energy systems, water supply, agriculture, aquaculture and forestry.
 Adaptation systems and services address the need for insightful information and communication systems, climate focused financial products, adaptive healthcare and other related services, such as environmental consultancy.